abainbridge/vs_libc_replacement/README.md

 The priority is to reduce executable size and keep the code as simple as possible, even if it means the implementations aren't standards compliant.

 To use it:
-1. Add this project to your solution.
+* Add this project to your solution.
-2. In the Release configuration:
+* In the Release configuration:
-  a.
-Link with /NODEFAULTLIB (from the Project Properties, set Linker->Input->Ignore All Default Libraries to Yes).
+  - Link with /NODEFAULTLIB (from the Project Properties, set Linker->Input->Ignore All Default Libraries to Yes).
-  b.
-Set the entry point to "premain" in the linker options (from the Project Properties, set Linker->Advanced->Entry Point).
+  - Set the entry point to "premain" in the linker options (from the Project Properties, set Linker->Advanced->Entry Point).
-  c.
-Enable MASM support in VS. To do this in VS 2013 right click on the project, select "Build Dependencies->Build Customizations".
+  - Enable MASM support in VS. To do this in VS 2013 right click on the project, select "Build Dependencies->Build Customizations".
 Enable masm in the resulting dialog.
 Then right click on each of the .asm files, select Properties, the select Microsoft Macro Assembler as the Item Type.

 I test with Visual Studio 2013, with Platform set to Win32.
 My compiler flags were:
-/GS- - Disable security check.
+* /GS- - Disable security check.
-/Qpar- - Ignore #pragma loop(hint_parallel).
+* /Qpar- - Ignore #pragma loop(hint_parallel).
-/GL - Enable whole program optimization.
+* /GL - Enable whole program optimization.
-/Gy - Enable function level linking.
+* /Gy - Enable function level linking.
-/O1 - Minimize Size.
+* /O1 - Minimize Size.
-/Ob2 - Inline any suitable functions.
+* /Ob2 - Inline any suitable functions.
-/fp:fast - Use the fast floating point model.
+* /fp:fast - Use the fast floating point model.
 This makes floating point operations simpler than the IEEE standard would require.
 This prevents the compiler inserting function calls to handle things like float-to-int conversions that would otherwise need to be implemented by the CRT.
-/fp:except- - Disable floating point exceptions.
+* /fp:except- - Disable floating point exceptions.
-/GF - Enable string pooling.
+* /GF - Enable string pooling.
-/Gd - Set calling convention to __cdecl.
+* /Gd - Set calling convention to __cdecl.
-/Oi - Enable intrinsic functions.
+* /Oi - Enable intrinsic functions.
-/Os - Favour small code.
+* /Os - Favour small code.

 Linker flags were:
 /MANIFEST:NO /LTCG /NXCOMPAT /DYNAMICBASE:NO "kernel32.lib" "user32.lib" "gdi32.lib" "Shcore.lib" "shell32.lib" /MACHINE:X86 /ENTRY:"premain" /OPT:REF /SAFESEH:NO /OPT:ICF /NODEFAULTLIB /TLBID:1